Airplane Mode® & IP

 At the time, no other device — including Blackberry, Palm, or Nokia — offered a software-based toggle to disable wireless radios for safety or mental space.
 It was years ahead of regulation and a decade before mass adoption.

-A Feature with a Global Impact
+Airplane Mode IP with a Global Impact

 Rob Lowe’s concept became a blueprint for modern device behaviour: